7 Effective ADHD Time Management Strategies & Apps

 In addition, regarding Task Chunking, here are some practical tips

-- Categorize Tasks: To chunk tasks effectively, categorize them based on their nature or priority.
-This helps in organizing and prioritizing tasks efficiently.
+• Categorize Tasks: To chunk tasks effectively, categorize them based on their nature or priority.

 2. Using Time Blocking

-Time blocking is like creating a special plan for your day, where you decide in advance when you'll do each of your tasks, just like planning out a day of fun activities.
+Time blocking is like creating a special plan for your day, where you decide in advance when you'll do each task, just like planning a day of fun activities.

 Imagine you have a day ahead of you with different things you want to do: homework, playing video games, hanging out with friends, and maybe some chores.
 Instead of just hoping you'll fit everything in, you schedule specific times for each activity.